 There is also extended protection for employees in public sector organizations or other operations where informant protection applies in accordance with the Swedish Informant Protection in Certain Sectors of Economic Activity Act (SFS 2017:151) or the Swedish Public Access to Information and Secrecy Act (SFS 2009:400).
 This extended protection relates to a prohibition against investigation and a prohibition against retaliation.

-The prohibition against investigation means that a government agency or other public body may not, as a general rule, investigate who has submitted a notification for publication.
+The prohibition against investigation means that a government agency or other public body may not, as a rule, investigate who has submitted a notification for publication.

 The prohibition against retaliation means that the general public may not take measures that have negative consequences for an individual because he or she has exercised his or her freedom of expression and disclosure.